Ways to spend your special day

 If you’re getting married in Switzerland in winter, expect some snow!
 Depending on where in Switzerland you are getting married, you can usually expect snow in December, January and February.
 The major ski resorts will attract many tourists during this time and prices will go up again.
 The higher passes and roads might be closed due to the heavy snow falls.
 A winter wedding in the Swiss Alps can be a beautiful once in a lifetime experience if you’re properly prepared.
 Winter is also the time when some of Switzerland’s regions are at its very best: cosy mountain lodges with view of the snow-capped peaks are best experienced in winter.
-Not to mention the christmas markets in every village and town across the country.
+Not to mention the Christmas markets in every village and town across the country.

 It’s the tall mountain peaks and valleys of the Alps that define Switzerland’s unique beauty.
 Naturally, this is the first place that comes to mind when thinking about eloping to Switzerland!
 There are countless gorgeous spots for your intimate outdoor wedding ceremony - be it on a mountain plateau, beneath a waterfall or in a green valley.
-Rustic mountain lodges or exclusive mountain resorts will accommodate you and your guests and also offer ceremony locations with unparalleled views.
+Rustic mountain lodges or exclusive mountain resorts will accommodate you and your guests and also offer micro wedding locations with unparalleled views.
 One of the most amazing places for outdoor elopements in Switzerland is the impressive Jungfrau Joch - also famously known as "The Top of Europe".
 Though this ceremony location is only for the bravest couples who are not afraid of heights and the icy air of the mountains.
 Of course, no trip to Switzerland could be complete without seeing the iconic tooth-shaped Matterhorn peak.
 This place is equally gorgeous in summer as in winter and you can get to the best viewing spots by cable car.
 Since the best places can usually not be found online, get in touch with your wedding planner to hear her personal tips for the best outdoor ceremony location in Switzerland!

 Should you be looking for an elegant and historic wedding venue in Switzerland, have a look at the carefully preserved castles and villas throughout the entire country.
-These wedding venues often have accommodation on site for you and your guests and are a perfect setting for your wedding day.
+These wedding venues often have accommodation on site for you and your guests and are a perfect setting for your micro wedding.
 Many castles are situated at one of the beautiful shores of the Swiss lakes and therefore offer not only the comforts of a first-rate hotel but also a great lake view that guarantees amazing wedding photos.
 Most castle wedding venues in Switzerland can be found a bit outside of the main cities in a more tranquil setting amidst fields or vineyards.
 These wedding venues are ideal to be rented out entirely by you and your family and friends for some days before and after your wedding day.
 This way you can enjoy your stay in Switzerland in privacy and share some quality time with your favourite people.
 Castles in the cities are often available in form of castle hotels with beautiful spaces that can be rented for your elegant castle wedding.
 What's a more perfect time to let yourself be pampered by gourmet food, relaxing spa treatments and excellent service of a first-rate hotel than on your wedding day!

 The combination of gorgeous villas, a picture-perfect lakeside location and the majestic Alps rising up in the distance, makes lakeside wedding venues in Switzerland some of the most beautiful places to get married in Switzerland.
 The most prominent lakes are Lake Thun, Lake Geneva, Lake Lucerne or Lake Lugano.
 Many of these places are immensely popular with locals and tourists alike.
 So if you are opting for an elopement at the shore of one of these lakes, you should be prepared for some curious onlookers.
 For more privacy, we'd recommend booking one of the villas or charming boutique hotels that can guarantee you more privacy on their private property.
 In summer, the lakeshore or the garden of your wedding venue at the lake makes for the most beautiful place for your outdoor wedding ceremony.
 But even in winter, the lake setting makes every wedding venue special and provides the perfect background for your wedding photos!

 Not only the Swiss mountains and countryside boast stunning places to get married.
 If you want to experience the charming and buzzing Swiss cities up close, choose a wedding venue in Zürich or Geneva.
 Boutique Hotels, luxury residences and city villas await you with tasteful luxury and will make your wedding day in Switzerland unforgettable.
-Depending on your preferred style, you can go for a classic historic wedding venue or opt for a modern look for your wedding in Switzerland.
+Depending on your preferred style, you can go for a classic historic wedding venue or opt for a modern look for your micro wedding in Switzerland.
 Historic castle hotels or city villas can sleep you and your closest family directly on site of your venue so there is no need for travel on your actual wedding day.
 Some venues can be rented exclusively while the majority will offer certain spaces or areas that you can use to celebrate your day.
 Spaces range from intimate restaurant settings, tucked away city gardens to lavish halls and salons as a setting for your Swiss wedding!

 Types of ceremonies